 How the Law Offices of David S. Chesley's Lawyers Defend You Against Violent Crimes Allegations

 - Listen to Your Story – We believe that you should be at the center of your defense.
-We want to hear from you what really happened and why.
+We want to hear your side of the story.

 Major Culver City, CA, Violent Crime Accusations We Defend